evalstate/mcp-webcam/README.md

 Start Claude Desktop, and connect to `http://localhost:3333`.
 You can then ask Claude to `get the latest picture from my webcam`, or `Claude, take a look at what I'm holding`.

 You can ask for Screenshots - navigate to the browser so that you can guide the capture area when the request comes in.
 Screenshots are automatically resized to be manageable for Claude (useful if you have a 4K Screen).
+NB this does not **not** work on Safari as it requires human initiation.

 ## Other notes